GemmaLaraSavill/PopularMovies2.0/README.md

 :gear: **_work in progress_**

-Please note that this is not a commercial app, this code is shared here for learning and technology demonstration purposes only.
+:point_right: Please note that this is not a commercial app, this code is shared here for learning and technology demonstration purposes only.

 New version of my Android app that shows you popular movies using themoviedb.org API.